Weather Is Good on Deribasovskaya, It Rains Again on Brighton Beach: Plot

 The action takes place in the last years of the existence of the USSR.
 The Cold War is over, the presidents of the two great powers – the USSR and the United States – must meet for important negotiations.
-However, the meeting was in jeopardy due to the rampant Russian mafia, which settled in the United States (mafioso Rabinovich suddenly intervenes in the conversation of the presidents on a top-secret telephone line and disconnects them in order to urgently call Odessa).
+However, the meeting is in jeopardy due to the rampant Russian mafia, which has settled in the United States (mafioso Rabinovich suddenly intervenes in the conversation of the presidents on a top-secret telephone line and disconnects them in order to urgently call the "humor capital of the USSR", Odesa).

-In the Russian bath, the working groups of the KGB and the CIA meet and celebrate the beginning of cooperation.
+In a Russian sauna, the working groups of the KGB and the CIA meet and celebrate the beginning of cooperation.
 In the meantime, CIA officers tell their KGB colleagues about the rampant Russian mafia in the United States.
 They know the leader of the mafia, who transforms into Hitler, Napoleon, Peter the Great, Saddam Hussein, Othello and other characters, but no one has seen his real face.
 The KGB general is surprised and calls him an artist, to which the CIA general replies that this is his real nickname – "Artist".

-To help his American colleagues eliminate the Russian mafia, the KGB general decides to send a super agent Fyodor Sokolov from Odessa to New York.
-Having received an order to urgently fly to Moscow, Sokolov was forced to fly from Odessa and land on Red Square on a Yak-55 sports plane, since the air traffic controllers had a strike that day (an allusion to the scandalous flight of Mathias Rust).
+To help his American colleagues eliminate the Russian mafia, the KGB general decides to send a super agent Fyodor Sokolov from Odesa to New York.
+Having received an order to urgently fly to Moscow, Sokolov was forced to fly from Odesa and land on Red Square on a Yak-55 sports plane, since the air traffic controllers had a strike that day (an allusion to the scandalous flight of Mathias Rust), the railway is blocked by "extremists", a petroleum worker strike has blocked fuel supplies to the automotive sector and the KGB's torpedo boat "Iron Felix" has been rented by a business for a cruise around the Black Sea.

 Arriving in the United States, Sokolov finds the "Langeron" restaurant, a famous gathering place for the Russian mafia in New York City, where he accidentally meets a certain Uncle Misha, who tells the KGB agent about the restaurant's visitors and introduces them as members of the Russian mafia, although they really are not.
 At the end of the evening, the local singer, Mary Star, performs in the restaurant and charms Sokolov.